 All executive officers have five years from their appointment as an executive officer to meet these guidelines, and their stock ownership is reviewed annually by the Compensation and Human Capital Committee.
-Based on the closing price of the Common Stock on the Record Date, all of our Named Executive Officers satisfy the guidelines.
+Based on the closing price of the Common Stock on the Record Date, all of our Named Executive Officers satisfy the guidelines with the exception of Ms. Piper who has until December 2027 to meet the requirements.